vitaly-shalem/hangman/README.md

         - Number of played turns,
         - Total number of turns available (a.k.a *lives*),
         - Number of errors made so far.
-- At the end of each turn, if a player guessed at leas one letter correctly, he is presented with an option to guess the whole word:
+- At the end of a turn with a correct guess, a player is presented with an option to guess the whole word:
     - A player has a choice to continue without taking this attemp or try to guess the whole word,
     - If a player guesses correctly, the game is over and the *winning* message is presented,
-    - Else the game continues, if and only if any turns left.
+    - Else the game continues, if and only if the user has live/s left.
-- If a player runs out of turns, the *loosing* message is presented.
+- If a player runs out of lives, the *loosing* message is presented.
-- The *winning* message present the **word** and the game summary:
+- The *winning* message presents the **word** and the game summary:
     - Total number if turns used,
+    - Number of lives left,
     - Total number of errors made.
 - Please note!
 When a player fails to guess the whole word, it doesn **not** count as an error.